Alumbramento

 Alumbramento is the third album by Brazilian singer and composer Djavan.
 The album features some of his greatest hits, like "Meu Bem Querer", "Lambada de Serpente" e "Tem Boi Na Linha".

 The album begins a career of Djavan partnerships with other composers, the following partnerships rarely work in the following.

+Reception

+Alvaro Neder in his review for AllMusic gave the album 4 out of 5 stars, calling it "excellent".